 Here is a full list of exhibitions (https://naturalhistory.si.edu/exhibits/), and we’ve listed some of our favorites below.

 Please note that the museum does sometimes close exhibitions or remove objections for preservation work.

 In the rotunda as you enter from the National Mall, you'll see a 12-ton, 14 foot tall African elephant.
 Learn about it as you can walk around it to see it from all angles.

 Hope Diamond & Dom Pedro Aquamarine

 This ticketed part of the museum features live butterflies and exotic plants.
-Admission is free on Tuesdays but tickets are on a first come, first served basis.
+Admission is free on Tuesdays but tickets are on a first-come, first-served basis.
+Online reservations needed for other days except when its closed on Saturdays.
 The tropical environs allow you to see different varieties from all over the world.

 Not just a chance to see some of the artifacts that you'd find in an Ancient Egyptian tomb (including mummies), this exhibit focuses on the science behind it.
 With hi-res images and scans, you can look inside the mummies.

 The Northern White Rhino is extinct in the wild and only survives in captivity.
 This specimen has been on display since 1913.
 It was part of President Theodore Roosevelt's trip to Africa as part of a Smithsonian expedition in 1909-10.
 It is the only Roosevelt specimen still on display.
 You can find it in the Kenneth Behring Family Hall of Mammals.